m-hrachov/LaTeX-Obsidian-setup-for-thesis/README.md

 ```

 ### Literature template

+> [!Info]
+> Update needed!
+A better way of templating a literature page would be setting up a proper YAML header.
+> The complete Python extraction pipeline must then also be changed, but this is worth a try
+> since if the information is condensed in the YAML header, one could use the DataView plugin for in-Obsidian summaries.

-Literature template is one of the most important parts of literature research pipeline.
+A literature template is one of the most important parts of the literature research pipeline.
 Template example:

 This is a basic `template` functionality in Obsidian.
 In a new folder named `Templates` create a file with the desired template.
-Then in a new file, use `Alt+T` to inser the desired template.
+Then in a new file, use `Alt+T` to insert the desired template.
 Done!

 1. It is convenient to keep a separate folder with all the literature.
 2. It is convenient to have a `Title` field in the template.